Sardar 2: Post-production

 Post-production works commenced on 10 March 2025, and Karthi began dubbing for his portions the same day.
+The film featured extensive visual effects works which resulted in the prolonged delay.

 Music

 Mithran's norm composer Yuvan Shankar Raja was earlier brought on board to compose the music for the film, replacing G. V. Prakash Kumar, who composed the first film.
-However, he was replaced by Sam C. S. in his second collaboration with Karthi after Kaithi (2019) and first with Mithran.
-The audio rights were acquired by Sony Music India.
+However, he was replaced by Sam C. S. in his 100th film as a music composer, second collaboration with Karthi after Kaithi (2019) and first with Mithran.
+The audio rights were acquired by Sony Music India.The first single titled "Mayil Veera" was released on 25 August 2026, which was composed by Sam C. S. and OfRo.
+The promo video of the song "Kon Varuvaan" was released on 5 September 2026.